a2i2/active-learning-simulator/README.md

 <img src="assets/recall_work.png" width="50%"  alt="config visualisation"/>

-- Each point corresponds to a dataset
+- each point corresponds to a dataset
-- Colours represent the number of documents in the dataset
+- colours represent the number of documents in the dataset

 ### Config comparison